aafulei/the-c-programming-language/README.txt

 7. Input and Output (9/9)
 8. The UNIX System Interface (8/8)

-And, the meat of the book, in my own words --
+And, my own implementation of the meat of the book.

-- bsearch: binary search
+- bsearch     binary search
-- dcl: a recursive descent parser
+- dcl         recursive descent parser
-- malloc: a memory allocator
+- malloc      memory allocator
-- qsort: quick sort
+- qsort       quick sort